YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

-#  ISSUE-TRACKER USERSTORIES AND SCENARIOIS
+#  ISSUE-TRACKER USERSTORIES AND SCENARIOS

 Table of Contents